hungpham2511/toppra/docs/source/tutorials/2_can_linear_constraints.rst

 2: Simple [1]_ Second-Order Constraint
 ====================================

-TOPP-RA *can not* account for arbitrary constraint; it can only handle those constraints of certain kinds.
+TOPP-RA *can not* account for arbitrary constraints; it can only handle constraints of certain kinds.
 One class of constraints TOPP-RA supports is Second-Order constraint.

 This class of constraint is quite general.
 Commonly found constraints such as joint acceleration [2]_, tool tip Cartesian acceleration, interaction force on the robot base, are all Second-Order constraints.

+If you want to apply TOPP-RA to do motion planning on your robot, which subject to one or multiple Second-Order constraints, read on.

 Background
 ------------------